jacobkap/ucrbook/docs/index.md

 UCR data is important for three reasons:

-1. The definitions are standard and all agencies follow them so you can compare across agencies and over time
+1. The definitions are standard, and all agencies follow them so you can compare across agencies and over time.
-2. The data is available since 1960 so there is a long period of available data
+2. The data is available since 1960 so there is a long period of available data.
-3. The data is available for most of the 18,000 police agencies in the United States so you can compare across agencies
+3. The data is available for most of the 18,000 police agencies in the United States so you can compare across agencies.

 More than most datasets, there are a lot of times when using UCR data that you'll think "that's weird".
 This book will cover this weirdness and when we think the weirdness is just an odd - but acceptable - quirk of the data, and when it is a sign of a big problem in the data or that particular variable and that we should avoid using it.
 For most of this book we'll be discussing the caveats of the above reasons - or, more directly, why these assumptions are wrong - but these are the reasons why the data is so influential.